phelipetls/blog/content/posts/improving-the-android-studio-experience-in-dwm/index.md

 them in the `focusstack` function, there is no way to focus on them if they're not visible on the screen.

-So in floating layout there's an UX problem where transient windows are never visible.
+So in floating layout there's an usability problem: transient windows are never visible.

-The natural thing to do here is to raise all windows into view when the leader window gets focus:
+The fix is to raise all transient windows when a window gets focused.
+Also, if a transient window gets focused in a non-floating layout, we should raise it as well since transient windows are always floating in dwm).
+Here's the code:

 ```diff
 diff --git a/suckless/dwm/dwm.c b/suckless/dwm/dwm.c